dleppik/EgTest/README.md

 break your complex code into small, simple, easily tested functions.
 With EgTest, you don't need to write several lines of unit test boilerplate for a one-line test-- but you still need that boilerplate for more complicated tests.

-Because EgTest encourages you to think small, **private methods and regular expressions are fair game.** If you break a big method into several small private pieces, you can test each private piece individually.

 ### Examples

 See [The example source code](https://github.com/dleppik/EgTest/tree/master/annotation-example/src/main/java/com/vocalabs/egtest/example).